connorwarme/connorwarme/README.md

 My skills are a "work-in-progress" but I'm excited to continue my coding journey.
 I enjoy building useful content, finding creative solutions, and implementing quality design, while maintaining precision and attention to detail.

 ✅ Just completed [The Fan Lair](https://connorwarme.github.io/rop-lair/login), a social media app with a LOTR: Rings of Power theme.
-Built with React + Express w/ MongoDB.
+Built with MERN stack.
 🚀 Amity's [website](https://amitywarme.com)!
 Built a site with Astro for my wife, a pro athlete and registered dietitian.
 🧑‍💻 In development: updating resume, brushing up on skills, applying for jobs
-🌱 Currently learning backend with Node.js!
+🌱 Currently refreshing on React and learning Redux!
 🏔️ Mountain adventurer, mostly 🎿 skiing and 🧗‍♂️ rock climbing
 📫 Reach me via <a href="mailto:connor.warme@gmail.com">email</a> or <a href="https://www.linkedin.com/in/connor-warme-13c8"><img src="https://github.com/connorwarme/weather/blob/main/src/icons/linkedin.svg" height="20" width="20" align="top"/></a>